ssbc/fusion-identity-spec/README.md

 }
 ```

-Everyone who agrees with a redirect must attest it publicly because it makes it harder for an adversary to try and hide the fact that a identity have been revoked by withholding
+Everyone who agrees with a redirect must attest it publicly because it
+makes it harder for an adversary to try and hide the fact that a
-messages from a single feed.
+identity have been revoked by withholding messages from a single feed.

-Question:
- - How do you use this to figure out if a thing (like redirect) is
-   valid?

 ## Flow